-So, if you have met Kevin Foster you can, in five steps, be connected with Elvis.
+So, if you have met Kevin Foster you can, in a few steps, be connected with Elvis.

 Let’s take this a bit further.
-Can you connect Kevin Foster to Kevin Bacon?
+Can we connect Kevin Foster to Kevin Bacon?

 So: Kevin to Theresa to the Queen to Colin to Kevin… unless, of course, our MP has already met Kevin Bacon?

 (We’ve asked, he hasn’t… yet.)